 Government officials sometimes make requests for data about people who use Facebook as part of official investigations.
 The vast majority of these requests relate to criminal cases, such as robberies or kidnappings.
 In many of these cases, these government requests seek basic subscriber information, such as name, registration date and length of service.
 Other requests may also seek IP address logs or account content.
 We have strict guidelines in place to deal with all government data requests: https://www.facebook.com/safety/groups/law/guidelines/

-This report contains every government request for data for the last six months of 2014, except for certain types of national security requests by the U.S. government during that time frame.
-The reporting of these national security requests is subject to a six-month reporting delay as mandated by the U.S. government.
-See here for more details.
+This report covers all government requests for data for the first six months of 2015, except for certain types of national security requests by the U.S. government, which are subject to a reporting delay as mandated by law.

 Yes.
-We report the number and nature of U.S. national security data requests for the first half of 2014, including breakdowns of Foreign Intelligence Surveillance Act orders that seek the content of accounts or non-content information (such as subscriber name), all within ranges of 1000.
-The report also includes information about the number of National Security Letters we received and the number of accounts specified in those requests (within ranges) for the second half of 2014.
-Consistent with the limitations set forth by the U.S. Government, we are permitted to disclose national security data in ranges, but we must delay release of some of this data by six months.
-We are continuing to advocate for the ability to be more transparent about the requests we receive.
+We report the number and nature of U.S. national security data requests for the second half of 2014, including breakdowns of Foreign Intelligence Surveillance Act orders that seek the content of accounts or non-content information (such as subscriber name), all within ranges of 1000.
+The report also includes information about the number of National Security Letters we received and the number of accounts specified in those requests (within ranges) for the first half of 2015.
+By law, we are only permitted to disclose national security data in ranges and must delay the release of some of this data.

 Non-content data information may include person’s name, location and IP history.

 Yes.
 Requests received through the MLAT process are included in our report.
 We are unable to identify the precise number of requests we received through this channel since they result in the issuance of a search warrant or court order under U.S. law and do not always indicate that they are the product of an MLAT request.